Busch's Fresh Food Market in Novi, Michigan

 Four associates dressed as cows

-“Without access to the vitamins, minerals, and protein that milk can provide, individuals can experience the development or worsening of chronic illnesses, a higher risk of anxiety and depression, and a lack of energy to thrive in their lives,” Lewis explained.
+“Without access to the vitamins, minerals, and protein that milk can provide, individuals can experience the development or worsening of chronic illnesses, a higher risk of anxiety and depression, and a lack of energy to thrive in their lives,” Lewis said.
 “UDIM’s collaboration with Busch’s helps keep our community healthy.”

 Year-round community commitment

-For 50 years, Busch’s Fresh Food Market has grown alongside the communities it serves.
-Supporting local schools, food banks and families in need is not just a campaign but a year-round commitment.
-Through Cash for Education, Busch’s contributes up to $200,000 annually to neighborhood schools, and its stores regularly partner with organizations like Food Gatherers and Forgotten Harvest to help ensure families across Southeast Michigan have access to fresh food.
+Through Cash for Education, Busch’s contributes up to $200,000 annually to neighborhood schools and its stores regularly partner with organizations like Food Gatherers and Forgotten Harvest.

 [RELATED: Busch’s Fresh Food Market Offers Traditional Irish Food For St. Patrick’s Day]